Thanatisia/SharedSpace/Docs/Linux/distros/README.md

 1. ArchLinux

+   > Documents, Files and Folders related to Arch Linux

+2. Gentoo

+   > Documents, Files and Folders related to Gentoo

+3. VoidLinux

-   > Documents, Files and Folders related to ArchLinux
+   > Documents, Files and Folders related to Void Linux

 ## Usage